 Tips for Solving Re Order Paragraphs

-Reorder paragraph is one of the most tricky and time-consuming tasks of PTE reading section.
+The reorder paragraph is one of the most tricky and time-consuming tasks of the PTE reading section.
 You can expect around 2 to 3 items of reordering paragraphs in the real PTE test.
 Generally, a PTE reorder paragraph has 5 jumbled sentences…. which has one topic sentence and 4 supporting sentences.

 As apparent from the name of the task, you need to rearrange the jumbled sentences in a proper sequence by utilizing your coherence and logical skills in an effective fashion.

-As PTE reading section is time-bound, ideally you should spend not more than 2 minutes on each such question.
-Also, since these questions don’t have negative marking, one should at least try to give a fair attempt of it.
+As the PTE reading section is time-bound, ideally you should spend not more than 2 minutes on each such question.
+Also, since these questions don’t have negative markings, one should at least try to give a fair attempt at it.

 Please note that you will get 1 point for every correctly aligned pair of the sentence.
 That means, even if you put few sentences at the right place but their preceding or subsequent sentence doesn’t form a well-aligned pair, you won’t get any score even also for those correctly placed sentences.

-Thus, on your test day, even if, you get a jumbled paragraph which seems difficult to be aligned, you should at least try…. to make 1 or more pair correct, to score something more than a ZERO.
+Thus, on your test day, even if, you get a jumbled paragraph that seems difficult to be aligned, you should at least try…. to make 1 or more pairs correct, to score something more than a ZERO.